Vectors and Matrices

 Last revision: January 11, 2017In this section we are going to cover some linear algebra

-Vectors are the most basic objects in Octave
+Vectors are the most basic objects in Octave.
+You already

 say: